 While we’ve been led to believe that high monounsaturated fat oils are good for us (which they are in the case of extra virgin olive oil or from unprocessed nuts or seeds), the fact is that Canola oil has more detriments than it does benefits.

-One of the biggest problems with highly processed, industrial oils such as corn oil, soybean oil and Canola oil, is that the polyunsaturated component of the oil is highly unstable under heat, light, and pressure, which heavily oxidize the polyunsaturates, increasing free radicals in your body.
+One of the biggest problems with highly processed, industrial oils like corn, soybean, sunflower, and Canola, is that the polyunsaturated component of the oil is highly unstable under heat, light, and pressure, which heavily oxidize the polyunsaturates, increasing free radicals in your body.

 The reason that extra virgin olive oil is good for you is that it is usually cold pressed without the use of heat and solvents to aid extraction.
 Canola oil, on the other hand, is typically extracted and refined using high heat, pressure, and toxic petroleum solvents such as hexane, which is known to cause nerve damage in humans.
-Almost all Canola oil undergoes a process of caustic refining, degumming, bleaching, and deodorization, all using high heat and questionable chemicals.
+Though you can find cold-pressed, organic Canola oil at specialty stores, almost all Canola oil on the market undergoes a process of caustic refining, degumming, bleaching, and deodorization, all using high heat and questionable chemicals.

 (If your food requires hexane, degumming solvents, bleaching and chemical deodorization, should you be eating it?)